Malik-A/BusTracker/README.md

 # BusTracker
-Real time bus tracker using Google Maps
+This project shows a real time bus tracker using Google Maps.
+When creating this map I worked with the google cloud to get an API key and then worked with javascript and CSS to overlay icons on the map.